Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 How to determine the specific problem of my Samsung dryer

-You may already know that the problem with your dryer involves heating, but that doesn’t necessarily mean the heating element is at fault.
+Yes, the problem is heating, but that doesn’t necessarily mean the heating element is at fault.

 The issue could be related to the internal temperature of the dryer, the heating parts, or even a voltage problem.
 That’s why it’s essential to investigate further.

-These methods can help you figure out if your dryer has any damaged parts or if there’s a problem causing weaker-than-expected heat.
+This can clue you in on whether your dryer has busted parts or if there’s a problem causing weaker-than-expected heat.

-Alternatively, you can use the Smart Care function to run a diagnostic test.
-The Samsung Smart Washer/Dryer app can help interpret the code.
+Alternatively, you can determine the meaning of the error code by using the Smart Care function to run a diagnostic test and the Samsung Smart Washer/Dryer app to interpret the code.

 - Power on your dryer.